BibleTools

 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.
 As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed.

-The Father's message, purposely given to Jesus to deliver to mankind, had already been corrupted just a few decades after Christ's death, and the Galatians had been deceived into believing the corrupted one!
+The Father's message, purposely entrusted to Jesus to deliver to mankind, had already been corrupted just a few decades after Christ's death, and the Galatians had been deceived into believing the corrupted one!
 Similarly, the gospel Jesus Christ brought has been corrupted in modern times.
 Rather than focusing on the coming Kingdom of God, the message being palmed off in our day primarily focuses on the Messenger.

 John W. Ritenbaugh